lambdacdm/homepage/README.md

 **2021 Theorem Proving on Lean**

 In the project, I and other participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
-Concepts like equivalence classes, Lagrange theorem were implemented.
+Concepts like equivalence classes and Lagrange theorem were implemented.
 This project combines mathematics, logic and computer science.

 ## Research Interest